How to generate an OpenAPI document with Pydantic V2

 file:

-Follow the onscreen prompts to provide the necessary configuration details for your new SDK such as the name, schema location and output path.
+Follow the onscreen prompts to provide the necessary configuration details for your new SDK, such as the name, schema location, and output path.
 Enter openapi.yaml

 when prompted for the OpenAPI document location and select TypeScript when prompted for which language you would like to generate.

-Adding Speakeasy Extensions to the OpenAPI Schema
+Adding Speakeasy extensions to the OpenAPI document

 Speakeasy uses OpenAPI extensions to provide additional information for generating SDKs.